gitchubst/Ask_Gemini/README.md

 # Ask Gemini
-A simple extension where you can right-click to ask Gemini questions about highlighted text or general queries
+A simple extension where you can right-click to ask Gemini questions about highlighted text or general queries.
 <br>
 <br>
 <br>

-# Downloading
+## Downloading
 Go to the green box on the right that says "Code".
 Once you click on it, look at the bottom of the popup and click "Download ZIP"
 Once you downlaod the zip file, make sure to unpack, or open, it.